 Reddit's honest assessment: the color accuracy isn't quite Hue-level, and the app has occasional hiccups, but for the price it's hard to argue with.
 A four-pack of Govee bulbs costs less than a single Hue bulb, which makes it the go-to recommendation for bedrooms, kids' rooms, and anyone testing smart lighting for the first time.
 Govee also now supports Matter, which future-proofs it considerably.

 "I started with Govee to test the waters before committing to Hue.
 Honestly?
 Still using them two years later.
-The color modes aren't as refined but at $30 for four bulbs, I can't justify switching."
+The color modes aren't as refined but at that price for four bulbs, I can't justify switching."

 "Govee is the right answer if you want color effects in a room without thinking too hard about it.
 The app is a little clunky but the bulbs themselves have been rock solid for 18 months."